2amour/RPL/README.txt

 This application is a higher-level planner for the system.
 It sends a map and goal and start point to the path-planning application through ROS msgs and waits for a path to come back.
 When a set of points must be visited this mission planner sends sequentially every consequtive pair of goal and start points to the path-planner and then appends the path to the resulting path.

-When the path arrives it gets key-points and sends them sequentially to the robot-controller as way points.
-Each time the robot is near the way point it updates it to a new one until it reaches goal.
+When the path arrives it gets key-points (extracts the points where the orientation changes) and sends them sequentially to the robot-controller.
+Each time the robot is near the sent point the mission controller updates it to a new one until it reaches goal.

+Every time the robot reaches one of the specified way-points, the mission planner triggers a recognition of the object recognition node and proceeds to guide the robot towards the following way-point.

 The goal and start points are inverted when sent to the planner and the obtained path is reconstructed backwards.
 If the robot senses a obstacle that it was not in the map this application sends a new map to the path planner and a new starting point (the actual point) for the algorihtm.